noisebridge/rfid-access-control/software/firmware/README.md

                  M1Hello World

-     W<xx>   : Writes output pins.
-Understands 8-bit hex number, but only 6 bits are currently addressed: PC[0..5] on the Atmega8 Responds with W<yy> with <yy> the actual bits being set (some might not be available).
-               Can be used to switch on fancy LEDs or even remotely trigger a relay or transistor to open the strike.
-               The following example sets all the bits:

-               W ff

      R       : Reset RFID reader (Mostly debug; should typically not be necessary except after physical connection reconnect of its SPI bus).

      N<name> : Persistently set the name of this terminal.
 To avoid accidentally setting this, it prompts you to be called twice.

      B<baud> : Set baudrate.
 Accepts one of the common baudrate values { 300, 600, 1200, 2400, 4800, 9600, 19200, 38400 }.
                This changes the baudrate when this command returns.